-Diagnose a virtual machine network routing problem - Azure CLI
+Diagnose a virtual machine network routing problem using the Azure CLI

 Prerequisites